camunda-community-hub/camunda-7-to-8-migration/camunda-7-adapter/readme.md

-# Spring Boot Adapter to re-use Java Delegates or expressions from Camunda Platform in Camunda Cloud
+# Spring Boot Adapter to re-use Java Delegates, Delegate Expressions, Expressions or External Tasks from Camunda Platform 7 in Camunda Platform 8

-This library allows to reuse Java delegates or Spring expressions from process solutions developed for Camunda Platform within Camunda Cloud.
+This library allows to reuse Java delegates, Delegate Expressions, Expressions or External Tasks from process solutions developed for Camunda Platform 7 (with Spring/Spring Boot) within Camunda Platform 8.

 The adapter requires to use Spring Boot.